jamesftierney/jamesftierney/content/cv.md

 ---

-You can find the most recent copy of my CV here.
+You can find the most recent public copy of [my CV here](/files/Tierney-CV.pdf).